 I have another quote for you.
 This comes from the Harvard Business review article.

 For me the really key word in that whole sentence is learning.
 The agile methods for me really come down to the ability to learn and get transparency and find out more about the processes and tools that are really working for us and the practices that are going to lead to success and what the customer really wants and the features that are really resonating with them.
-The requirements that we might have put on a backlog or requirements list that are no longer needed because either the markets moved on or something else come in and become important to us.
+The requirements that we might have put on a backlog or requirements list that are no longer needed because either the markets moved on or something else come in and becomes more important to us.